-1. Remove flywheel cover or manual starter assembly.
+1. Remove flywheel cover.

-2. Shift outboard to neutral (N) position.
+Shift outboard to neutral (N) position.
+2.

 When using emergency starter rope to start engine, the start in gear protection device is inoperative.
 Make sure to set the outboard gear shift into neutral to prevent outboard from starting in gear.
 Sudden unexpected acceleration could result in serious injury or death.